 He smiled as he teased her already hardening nipple into a rigid peak.
 Rolling her backward, his mouth broke away from hers.
 He grinned at her little moan of protest then his mouth covered a nipple through the linen of her shirt.

-Becca gasped as his mouth teased and suckled her breast.
 So this is what I’ve been missing, a small part of her brain complained.
 Her hands remained wrapped in his soft hair, and she squirmed against his hipbone when another part of her body demanded equal attention.
 As his mouth worked on her breast, his now free hand traveled languidly down her ribs, across her hip and down between her legs.
 Becca moaned again and pushed against his hand.

 Ciaran wished she wore a gown, for she’d have been free and open to him at that moment.
 While the trews she wore left little of her curves to the imagination, the leather created a formidable barrier between them.
 Despite the trews, his thumb still found the tiny nub guarding her womanly entrance, and he teased it.
 Becca clamped her legs around his hand.
 Ciaran groaned.
 Ah, to have those lovely legs wrapped around him as he pushed into her hot depths.
 He didn’t think it possible, but he grew harder and thicker with the thought.